 If needed, we conclude rulings (Binding Tariff Information, BTI) with the customs administration to obtain official confirmation about the correct classification.

-Transfer pricing is an issue which affects every company with international affiliates.
+Transfer pricing is an issue that affects every company with international affiliates.
 Goods moved across international borders and imported from one customs jurisdiction into another are potentially subject to customs duties.
-In determining the transfer price for such goods, it is highly advisable to give consideration, not only to the international corporate tax implications, but also to the customs duty implications.
+In determining the transfer price for such goods, it is highly advisable to give consideration, not only to the international corporate tax implications but also to the customs duty implications.
 Careful planning is necessary to achieve intercompany pricing which satisfies the requirements of both the tax and customs authorities without incurring excessive liabilities.

 The origin of imported goods can have a considerable impact on the applicable duty rate.
 If manufactured (substantially processed according to specific conditions) in a country that has a preferential agreement with the importing country, the duty rate is reduced, often to zero.

-Under certain conditions an importer may reclaim overpaid duties.
-Overpaid duties may be caused by errors in the classification of goods, missing preferential origin certificates at the moment of importation, errors in customs valuation etc…
+Under certain conditions, an importer may reclaim overpaid duties.
+Overpaid duties may be caused by errors in the classification of goods, missing preferential origin certificates at the moment of importation, errors in customs valuation, etc…

 Furthermore, the US export control legislation also concerns the re-export of US goods and technology from non-US jurisdictions such as the EU.
-Although the US government cannot enforce its law directly onto non-US entities in the EU, it nevertheless has a range of alternative sanctions at its disposal such as penalisation of related US companies, prohibition of US exports to the entity concerned and prohibition of US government business.
+Although the US government cannot enforce its law directly onto non-US entities in the EU, it nevertheless has a range of alternative sanctions at its disposal such as penalisation of related US companies, the prohibition of US exports to the entity concerned and prohibition of US government business.
 In other words, companies should be aware that they need to be compliant with these export control regulations.

 We can take responsibility for managing customs and export control issues.
 We will then act as an interim manager and guide that part of your organisation, affected by new business processes and changing customs and international trade legislation.
-On demand, customs4trade can also be your partner for outsourcing your customs administration and compliance activities.
+On-demand, Customs4trade can also be your partner for outsourcing your customs administration and compliance activities.